For Interns and Fellows

 While much of the supervision received by an intern occurs during the course of the day in informal ways, we schedule formal supervision as follows:

-Seminars and group supervision.
+Seminars and group supervision

 - In weekly group supervision with the training director, interns review clinical cases and read/discuss relevant theoretical and empirical literature.
 In addition, interns provide peer supervision and read/discuss literature on theories, models and best-practices in clinical supervision.

-- Cultural competence seminar promotes culturally competent assessment and treatment of the diverse populations served at Sharp Mesa Vista Hospital.
+- Critical consciousness seminar promotes culturally competent assessment and treatment of the diverse populations served at Sharp Mesa Vista Hospital.
 The seminar focuses on building awareness of diversity issues in both providers and patients served.
 All seminar participants engage in an extensive cultural self-conceptualization in order to best understand the impact of their own culture on the provision of treatment.
 In addition, the seminar provides for intensive discussion of the many aspects of diversity necessary to become culturally competent clinicians.
 Diversity factors covered include age, cohort disability, religion and spirituality, ethnicity, language, socioeconomic status, sexuality and gender.
 Each trainee is responsible for generating and leading one of the monthly in-depth discussions.

-- Professional development seminar: This weekly seminar is designed to help interns develop a sense of professional identity.
+- Professional development seminar: This seminar series is designed to help interns develop a sense of professional identity.
 Seminars are provided on professional ethics/law, cultural/individual diversity and evidence-based practices.
 Seminars are presented by Sharp psychologists and other clinicians as well as adjunct faculty from the community.